-Disruptions as a result of each risk mentioned above can occur at any stage of FSCs [66][57].
-However, disruptions caused by natural disaster events in high chance can involve the entire FSC system [67][58].
-FSCs disruption triggered by natural disasters can cause extensive breakdowns in transportation and production parameters, particularly in rural areas where insufficient infrastructure is [68][59].
+Disruptions as a result of each risk mentioned above can occur at any stage of FSCs [66].
+However, disruptions caused by natural disaster events in high chance can involve the entire FSC system [67].
+FSCs disruption triggered by natural disasters can cause extensive breakdowns in transportation and production parameters, particularly in rural areas where insufficient infrastructure is [68].
 Concerning disease risks, the main focus of this research is COVID-19 pandemic impact on FSCs.
-Hobbs [69][60] stated that Covid-19 pandemic could have had a disrupting effect on both demand-side (e.g., consumer panic behaviour and damaging service sectors) and supply-side (e.g., labour shortages and disruption in supply network).
+Hobbs [69] stated that Covid-19 pandemic could have had a disrupting effect on both demand-side (e.g., consumer panic behaviour and damaging service sectors) and supply-side (e.g., labour shortages and disruption in supply network).
 Applying an agile approach in FSCs to adjust promptly to demand-side shocks and supply-side disruptions is essential during and after a pandemic crisis.
-In terms of labour strikes as one of the important hazards in FSCs, as shwon in Figure 7, according to Office for National Statistics [70][61] the median number of working days lost per stoppage in the UK as a result of labour strike events has major increase since 2015.
-Labour strike is the major cause of financial crisis for difefernt type of supply chains, particualry FSCs that heavily depend on labours actvities.
+In terms of labour strikes as one of the important hazards in FSCs, as shwon in Figure 7, according to Office for National Statistics [70] the median number of working days lost per stoppage in the UK as a result of labour strike events has major increase since 2015.
+Labour strike is the major cause of financial crisis for difefernt type of supply chains, particualry FSCs that heavily depend on labours activities.